Skip to Content

 Victoria Tower Residences, 228 West 126th Street Harlem

-In 2007, New York City Department of City Planning rezoned a portion of 125th Street.
-The change pushed out many longtime, locally owned businesses and opened the door for national big box retailers, including Gap, Banana Republic, and Old Navy.
-According to a 2014 Community Service Society report, rents in Central Harlem climbed nearly 90% between 2002 and 2014, more than anywhere else in the city, with many local residents and merchants fearing they would be displaced.
+In 2007, the New York City Department of City Planning rezoned portions of 125th Street, a move intended to encourage investment but one that pushed out many longtime, locally owned businesses.
+National retailers including Gap, Banana Republic, and Old Navy moved in.
+According to a 2014 Community Service Society report, rents in Central Harlem climbed nearly 90 percent between 2002 and 2014, more than anywhere else in the city, fueling concerns about displacement among residents and merchants.

 Studio Museum collection Gallery at The Studio Museum of Harlem